JuliaLang/www.julialang.org/blog/_posts/2019-11-14-artifacts.md

 ENV["GDK_PIXBUF_MODULEDIR"] = gdk_pixbuf_loaders_dir
 ```

 Within the `__init__()` method of `Gtk`, this is looking to see if a local cache of `gdk-pixbuf` loaders has been generated.
 This cache is machine-specific, and must be generated upon first run of the module.
 Doing so requires invoking a binary from the `gdk_pixbuf_jll` package, which is done using that JLL package's `gdk_pixbuf_query_loaders` export.
 By writing the result out to a new artifact and binding that artifact to a `MutableArtifacts.toml` file (an arbitrarily-named `.gitignore`'d file), we are able to dynamically cache binary objects that are kept separately from the rest of our package data.
 Gtk is thereafter informed of the cache location through environment variables.
+We hope to improve this experience even further through the introduction of [explicitly lifecycled caches](https://github.com/JuliaLang/Pkg.jl/issues/796#issuecomment-523154714) in a future Pkg release.

 # Reproducibility is Important